botstufforg/blog/index.md

 ---
 layout: default
 title: Suleman Manji - Infrastructure Engineer at Fulcrum Technology Solutions, LLC
 description: Suleman Manji is an infrastructure engineer located in Greater Houston with a strong interest in privileged accesses, automation, and applied technologies.
-He has technical proficiencies in desktop administration, cloud computing, network administration, and more, and holds various certifications, including CyberArk Cloud Delivery Engineer and Microsoft Certified: Azure Administrator Associate.
+He has technical proficiencies in desktop administration, cloud computing, network administration, and more, and holds various certifications, including CyberArk Cloud Delivery Engineer and Microsoft Certified Azure Administrator Associate.
 ---

 # Suleman Manji - Infrastructure Engineer at Fulcrum Technology Solutions, LLC